Utricularia resupinata B.D. Greene ex Bigelow

 Basis for Listing

-The stems of U. resupinata are very delicate and creep on, or just below, the surface of the sandy or peaty substrate, which is typically under several inches of water.
+The stems of U. resupinata are very delicate and creep on or just below the surface of the sandy or peaty substrate, which is typically under several inches of water.
 Roots are absent.
 The leaves are alternate and divided into 3 segments, about 3.2 cm (1.3 in.) long.
 The center segment is linear and erect; the lateral segments are slender, root-like, and bear the bladders.
-The flowers occur singly, are purple, and 0.6-1.3 cm (0.3-0.5 in.) long.
+The flowers occur singly and are purple and 0.6-1.3 cm (0.3-0.5 in.) long.
 They are found atop an upright stalk that averages 8-30 cm (3-12 in.) tall, though it can be taller in deep water.
 A bract that is modified as a tube surrounds the stalk at the base of the inflorescence.
 The lower lip of the flower is 3-lobed, and the spur is more-or-less horizontal.

-The primary habitat of U. resupinata is shallow water in protected bays of large, oligotrophic (now nutrient concentration and low plant growth) lakes.
+The primary habitat of U. resupinata is shallow water in protected bays of large oligotrophic lakes (that is lakes with low nutrient concentration and low plant growth).
 In particular, it occurs where the lake bottom is sandy, gradually sloping, and largely free of competition from other plant species.
 It also occurs where the sand is overlain by unconsolidated organic sediments.
-In some of the habitats, the plants may become stranded above the water line, as the shoreline recedes over the course of the summer.
+In some of the habitats, the plants may become stranded above the water line as the shoreline recedes over the course of the summer.
 At one site, U. resupinata was found growing in a substrate of peat, rather than sand.
 The maximum water depth inhabited by U. resupinata is unknown, though one study in New York recorded a maximum depth of 3 meters (10 ft.)
 (Sheldon and Boylen 1977).